The Fourth Sunday of Easter, Year A.

 In 1982 the Occupational Safety and Health Administration, known more commonly as OSHA, and the Office of Management and Budget, were engaged in a policy battle about whether businesses should be required to label hazardous materials as hazardous in workplaces.
 There were already labels to warn customers if products contained hazardous materials, but for the construction worker installing asbestos insulation, there was no labeling for them to be aware that the material they were handling was deadly to their lungs.
 Using the Cost of Death standard for valuing human lives, the cost of labeling would be more than the value of lives saved, which was the Office of Management and Budget’s stance.
 In response, OSHA employed W. Kip Viscusi, an economist from Vanderbilt to re-evaluate the monetary value of human life.

 Viscusi’s approach was based on what workers in various industries were willing accept as compensation for increased risk.
 For example, the difference in compensation between a janitor who helps clean nuclear power facilities verses a janitor at an elementary school.
-He also included other factors such as the chance of accidental work-related death, inflation, location, etc.1 The value he was able to calculate was far larger than the original $300,000, and as a result, OSHA’s policy was determined to be more cost effective than the cost of implementing labeling.
+He also included other factors such as the chance of accidental work-related death, inflation, location, etc. [I’ve linked the most recent paper by Viscusi explaining his methodology here].
+The value he was able to calculate was far larger than the original $300,000, and as a result, OSHA’s policy was determined to be more cost effective than the cost of implementing labeling.
 Viscusi borrowed an older title for his calculation: Value of a Statistical Life, or VSL.

 And so we return to the original question: How much is your life worth?
 Well, according to most government agencies such as the Environmental Protection Agency and the Department of Transportation, your life is worth a little under 10 million dollars.
 While there have been attempts to alter the number based on age or health status, giving an idea ultimately based in eugenics friendlier titles such as the proposed “senior discount”, most organizations have kept the VSL equitable.
 According to the collaborative math of the federal government and large businesses, every American man, woman, and child is “worth” 10 million dollars.